mlusas/laravel-loom-updates/README.md

 ### Scanning for Loom URLs

-To scan your project for Loom URLs and store them in the database, run:
+To scan your project for Loom URLs and store them in the database (if `use_database` is true), run:

 ```bash
 php artisan loom:store